 The Yungas north of La Paz (where Coroico is) and the jungle area north of there (where Rurrenabaque and jungle/pampas tours originate) have a different climate because of the low altitude.
-Average temperatures in this region are in the 90’s Fahrenheit (32-35C), and it’s usually humid.
+Average temperatures in this region are in the 90’s (Fahrenheit, or 32-35C), and it’s usually humid.

 The Tango.
 Futbol.
 Wine.
 Glaciers.
 Mountains.
 Waterfalls.
 Red meat.
 Gauchos.
 Whales.
 Penguins.
 The end of the Earth.

 All are just a small part of what Argentina is about.
-The massive, yet curiously laid back capital of Buenos Aires feels both European and Latin and offers up a busting metropolis for the city folk.
+The massive, yet curiously laid-back capital of Buenos Aires feels both European and Latin and offers up a bustling metropolis for the city folk.
 For any traveler looking for natural beauty , Argentina has a dizzying variety of options.
-What if the weary backpacker just wants to chill out and relax?
+But what if the weary backpacker just wants to chill out and relax?
 How does kicking back in a square eating a massive, scrumptious steak dinner, drinking delicious red wine, and watching a tango show sound?
 If you can’t find something to entice you in Argentina, then there’s really no hope for you.
 It may be time to hang up the backpack and boots.

-Buenos Aires-12 million people populate this capital city, and it’s easy to see why.
-Elegant architecture, ridiculously cheap red meat and red wine dinners, tango shows, intense and passionate futbol fans, plenty of green space, and amazingly friendly people make this a must visit when coming to South America.
+-12 million people populate this capital city, and it’s easy to see why.
+Elegant architecture, ridiculously cheap red meat and red wine dinners, tango shows, intense and passionate futbol fans, plenty of green space, and amazingly friendly people make this a must-visit when coming to South America.

-Perito Moreno Glacier-Here’s yet another picturesque natural beauty that calls Argentina home.
-Perito is the one of the few remaining glaciers that is still growing, and this thing is jaw dropping.
+-Here’s yet another picturesque natural beauty that calls Argentina home.
+Perito is the one of the few remaining glaciers that is still growing, and this thing is jaw-dropping.
 Going on a sunny day is most advantageous so you can see, and most importantly, hear, the thundering sound of huge slabs of ice dropping off.
-It is an indescribable experience.
+It’s an indescribable experience.

-Argentina is a bit more expensive than other South American countries like Peru, Bolivia, and Colombia, but not quite as expensive as Brazil and Chile.
+Argentina is a bit more expensive than other South American countries like Peru, Bolivia, and Colombia, but not quite as expensive as Brazil and Chile (Note: I have heard costs have risen since we were there a few years ago and continue to rise).
 We spent $94USD/day (for two) in our nearly three months in Argentina.
 But we were in Patagonia during high season, which skewed the numbers a bit.

 It’s definitely possible to get by for much less, probably closer to $70/day for a couple, while still staying in private rooms with private baths.
-Argentina is a massive country, so the budget can change from region to region.
+Argentina’s a massive country, so the budget can change a lot from region to region.